 MotoGP standings after Assen:

-Results and summary of the MotoGP race at Assen:
+Results and summary of the MotoGP race in Assen:

 Moto2 standings after Assen: